vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Configure the lab prerequisites (the required Azure resources)
 * Write code for a simulated device that will implement a firmware update
 * Test the firmware update process on a single device using Azure IoT Hub automatic device management

 ## Lab Instructions

-### Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Configure Lab Prerequisites

 This lab assumes the following Azure resources are available: